groca-sysdig/sysdig-runtime-policies-as-a-code/README.md

 - For `SYSDIG_API_TOKEN` [fetch the Sysdig Api Token](https://docs.sysdig.com/en/docs/administration/administration-settings/user-profile-and-password/retrieve-the-sysdig-api-token) from the Sysdig Secure platform.
 - For the `TF_API_TOKEN` secret use the value of the token created under [Terraform cloud configuration](#terraform-cloud-configuration)

+Make some change in any TF file, push the changes to the main branch and let GitHub actions and Terraform build the security policy and rules for you.